 HOW TO GET AROUND TAICHUNG

-There are several transportation cards you can use in Taiwan but the EasyCard has worked well for us so I haven’t looked into anything else.
-If you plan on taking the bus a lot in Taichung, then you may want to get an EasyCard.
-Not only will it save you the hassle of having to scrounge up exact change each time you wanted to ride the bus, but any trip less than 10 km in distance will be free with an EasyCard!
+If you plan on using public transportation often in Taiwan, then I suggest picking up an EasyCard.
+Not only will it save you the hassle of having to scrounge up exact change each time you ride the bus, but any trip less than 10 km will be free with an EasyCard!
 It’s the Taichung City government’s way of encouraging people to use public transportation.
-The EasyCard works throughout Taiwan, on most city buses as well as the Taipei and Kaohsiung MRT systems.
-You can check the EasyCard website for information on where to buy it and its scope of use.

 In some instances, you many not want to take public transportation so you’ll be pleased to know that Uber is available in Taichung as well.
 According to my AirBnB host from a previous trip, it’s cheaper than taxis.
 We took it a couple of times when we were too tired to take public transportation and the most we paid was NTD 286 to go from Fengjia Night Market to Shin Sei Bashi Hotel (about 8 km).